satyapavan/uncle-tales/_pages/about.md

 This blog is a tribute `by the` annoyed `to the` excited audience.

-This blog is the quintessential WhatsApp Uncle coming into existence
+This is the quintessential WhatsApp Uncle coming into existence

 #### Implementation
 At a high level, this is how this site came into existence.